veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The cross-reference table contains information that permits random access to indirect objects within the file, so that the entire file need not be read to locate any particular object.
 The table contains a one-line entry for each indirect object, specifying the location of that object within the body of the file.

 The cross-reference table is the only part of a PDF file with a fixed format; this permits entries in the table to be accessed randomly.
 Any variations in this format, including unnecessary SPACE charaters may result in incorrect parsing of the cross-reference table and, thus, errors in reading the PDF document.

 * Object type: `CosXRef`
 * Test condition: `subsectionHeaderSpaceSeparated == true`
 * Specification: ISO 19005-1:2005
 * Levels: A, B

-## Rule 6.1.4-2
+## Rule <a name="6.1.4-2"></a>$

 ### Requirement